Suicidal

 The following are some common misconceptions about suicide:

-- "People who talk about suicide won't really do it".
+• "People who talk about suicide won't really do it"

 Most suicidal people are not psychotic or insane.
-They must be upset, grief-stricken, depressed, or despairing, but extreme distress and emotional pain are not necessarily signs of mental illness - "People who have unsuccessfully attempted suicide are only seeking attention".
+They must be upset, grief-stricken, depressed, or despairing, but extreme distress and emotional pain are not necessarily signs of mental illness

-A large percentage of those who have had previous attempts at suicide go on to complete suicide - "If a person is determined to kill themselves, nothing is going to stop them".
+A large percentage of those who have had previous attempts at suicide go on to complete suicide

 Many suicides can be prevented.
 Even the most severely depressed person has mixed feelings about death, wavering until the very last moment between wanting to die and wanting to live.
 Most suicidal people do not want death; they want the pain to stop.
-The impulse to end it all, however overpowering, does not last forever - "People who complete suicide are people who were unwilling to seek help".
+The impulse to end it all, however overpowering, does not last forever

-Studies of suicide victims have shown that more than half had sought medical help within six months before their deaths - "Talking about suicide may give someone the idea".
+Studies of people who go on to complete suicide have shown that more than half had sought medical help within six months before their deaths

 You don't give a suicidal person morbid ideas by talking about suicide.
 The opposite is true-bringing up the subject of suicide and discussing it openly is one of the most helpful things you can do.